Vaei/PredictedMovement/README.md

 Read `UStaminaMovement.h` for the rest.

-GAS can modify the Stamina and it shouldn't desync, however if you have any delay between the ability activating and the stamina being consumed it will likely desync; the solution is to call `GetCharacterMovement()->FlushServerMoves()` from the Character.
+GAS can modify the Stamina (by calling `SetStamina()`, nothing special required) and it shouldn't desync, however if you have any delay between the ability activating and the stamina being consumed it will likely desync; the solution is to call `GetCharacterMovement()->FlushServerMoves()` from the Character.
 It is worthwhile to expose this to blueprint.

 You might want to expose Stamina to blueprint from your derived `ACharacter`, possible with multicast delegates that blueprints can bind to, to update the UI.